livingdocsIO/documentation/content/customising/server/server-api/public-api.md

 - `sort`, array of fields (string or object) to sort results by (see [Sort]({{< ref "/guides/search/publication-index#sort" >}}))
 - `fields`, array of fields (string) to include for results (see [Fields]({{< ref "/guides/search/publication-index#fields" >}}))
 - `limit`, integer of how many results to get, default 10
-- `offset`, integer from which position to count results, useful for pagination, default 0
+- `offset`, integer from which position to count results, useful for pagination, default 0.
+Max.
+10000.

 ### Examples